mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 No weapon

-A common sight around starports and loading bays, the cargo lifter stands around three metres high and is equipped with two heavy duty manipulator arms.
+A common sight around starports and loading bays, the cargo lifter stands around three meters high and is equipped with two heavy duty manipulator arms.
 The operator can use the strength of the cargo lifter to move containers and other heavy objects quickly and efficiently.
 A sealed version can be purchased for an extra Cr70000, which includes short term life support and vacuum protection, but this upgrade removes the small cargo space.

 CARGO LIFTER